John Birt, Baron Birt: Advisor to Tony Blair

 Many saw Birt's role in government as controversial, since as a special advisor, rather than a civil servant, he was not formally obliged to face questions from House of Commons select committees.
 In October 2002, it emerged that the government had specifically asked him not to appear in front of the transport select committee, at a time when he was in charge of long-term transport strategy.

 Blair asked Birt to help him define his main domestic policy priorities so he could develop precise plans for the period after the 2005 election.
 Birt had first proposed the idea of the "five-year plans" in 2003 and was now responsible for overseeing the Third Term Plan.
 This included the overall policy programme, machinery of government changes and the legislative timetable.
-A special project team to develop the third term was led by Birt and Turnbull and reported regularly to the prime minister.
-Birt's team produced detailed proposals with a precise grid on how to implement policy.
+A special project team to develop the third term was led by Birt and Cabinet Secretary Andrew Turnbull and reported regularly to the prime minister.
+Birt's team produced detailed proposals which would be enacted, including Pension Reform and renewing investment in Nuclear Power, with a precise grid on how to implement policy.

 Concurrently, Birt served as an advisor at McKinsey & Company's Global Media Practice from 2000 to 2005.
 His relationship with government and McKinsey caused some controversy as McKinsey were increasingly working with UK government departments in a range of public service and defence areas.
 Birt remained at Number 10 as an unpaid adviser until December 2005, when he left to join private equity firm Terra Firma Capital Partners as an adviser.